 What happens when there are new members?

-Where there are new members to the DIC, the premium payable is to be the same proportion of one-twentieth of one percent of the amount equal to the sum of insurable deposits and deposits with the member institution as at the end of the month in which it becomes a member.
+Where there is a new member institution to the DIC, the premium payable in the year in which it becomes a member is one-tenth of one percent of those deposits insured by the DIC and deposited with the member institution as at the end of the month in which it becomes a member institution.
 One half of the premium is due to the DIC within sixty (60) days after the end of the month in which the institution becomes a member, and the remainder is to be paid on or before 31st December immediately following the month in which the institution becomes a member.